 body taboo.
 First, theologically and historically, I believe the

-body taboo is a primeval deception, a latent legacy from our diabolically deceived first parents back in Eden, a falsehood ignored by most of our ancestors, but slowly re-adopted over the past several centuries.
+body taboo is a primeval deception, a latent legacy from our diabolically deceived first parents back in the Garden of Eden, a falsehood ignored by most of our ancestors, but slowly re-adopted over the past several centuries.
 Second, sociologically and psychologically, I believe this taboo's elimination of ordinary, nonsexual nakedness from occasional sight makes our society the perfect environment for strategically covering or uncovering the body for sexual display.
-It lays an immensely powerful foundation for pornography and for its iron-grip on our society.
+It has laid an immensely powerful foundation for pornography and for its iron-grip on our society.
 I also discovered in my research that I was not alone in my experience of simple nudity as something normal and non-sexual.
 These discoveries led me to return to what I believe is a more godly and morally sound viewpoint.
 I say "return," because in my studies I quickly learned that accepting socially visible nudity as an ordinary, non-moral part of life has been a universal behavior for most of human history, including Bible times and the first few centuries of the early church.

 An even better reason for returning to this